Analysis | The House seats most likely to flip in November

 9. New Jersey 2nd (Republican-held, new to the list): Here’s a head-spinner for you: Democrats are trying to take out a lawmaker who helped them win the House in 2018.
 Rep. Jeff Van Drew got elected as a Democrat then became a Republican a year later during impeachment.
 Trump won this South Jersey district in 2016, but do moderate voters feel burned by Van Drew’s switching?
 He has a strong challenger in Democrat Amy Kennedy (yes, of that Kennedy family).
 And as outside Democratic groups advertise against him, accusing him of being a Trump loyalist, Van Drew has perplexingly not responded in kind on TV.

 8. Texas 24th (Republican-held but will be open in 2020, previous ranking 6): After Democrats surprised even themselves with how well they did in the Texas suburbs in 2018, there are a number of Texas races Democrats see as competitive this year.
 This district in the greater Dallas-Fort Worth metroplex is now majority-non-White, and GOP Rep. Kenny Marchant is retiring.
 Democrats say they’re genuinely excited about their nominee, Candace Valenzuela, who has a compelling life story that includes being homeless as a child.
 But Republicans think Democrats are getting over their skis.
 They see a district that favors Trump, and Valenzuela is up against former Irving mayor and Trump administration official Beth Van Duyne, who is better-known.
+(Democrats argue they have data showing Valenzuela is better known and the district tilting away from Trump.)

 7. Ohio 1st (Republican-held, new to the list): This Cincinnati-area district is another suburban seat that Democrats say is getting more competitive for them in an hurry.
 Rep. Steve Chabot (R) is trying to run for a 13th term after getting 51 percent of the vote in 2018 against a troubled Democrat.
 Both sides sense this is going to be a close race after Democrats nominated health-care executive Kate Schroder, who is trying to use one of the Democrats’ strongest 2018 talking points, health care, to drive Democratic turnout in this district that narrowly voted for Trump in 2016.